Azure/azure-mobile-apps/docs/howto/client/android.md

     mAdapter = TodoItemAdapter(this, R.layout.list_item)
     ```

-The second parameter to the ToDoItemAdapter constructor is a reference to the layout.
+The second parameter to the TodoItemAdapter constructor is a reference to the layout.
 We can now instantiate the **ListView** and assign the adapter to the **ListView**.

 === "Java"